gogsbread/ResumeParser/README.md

 # ResumeParser
 Parser that extracts information from any resume and converts into a structured .json format to be used by internal systems.
-The parser uses a hybrid **machine-learning** and **rule-based** approach that focuses on semantic rather than syntactic parsing.
+The parser uses a **rule-based** approach that focuses on semantic rather than syntactic parsing.
 The parser can handle document types in .pdf, .txt, .doc and .docx (Microsoft word).
 In its current form, this application is a console based application.

 ## System
 * Windows 8.1 (tested).
 Should also run in Windows 7 & 10)